 Step by step instructions

-Best lettuce to use for san choy bow (lettuce cups)
+Best lettuce to use for san choy bow (lettuce wraps)

 Baby gem lettuce or little gem lettuce I find is the most ideal lettuce for this.
 They're basically just baby romaine lettuce.
 As you can see from the images, they're the perfect size to hold the delicious filling and its sauce really well.